dd86k/dd86k.github.io/README.md

-# DD~!'s Github Portfolio
+# Github Portfolio

 This is my [Github Portfolio](https://dd86k.github.io/), which includes links to my projects, my contributions, my online bots, and possibly some other silly things.

-If you're looking for my old website, it's still [online](http://didi.wcantin.ca/).
+If you're looking for my oldest stuff, it's still [here](oldstuff/index.html).